cholla-hydro/cholla/docs/sphinx/Development/writing-docs.md

     Unlike Markdown, ReStructuredText is always valid ReStructuredText (i.e. there's no questions of vendor-specific dialects), extensibility is built into the core language, and its easier to specify complex tables.
     For these reasons, I think it's generally a better choice for writing documentation.
     With that said, there appears to be a general trend towards adopting Markdown for writing documentation.

+[^disable-cross-ref]: To avoid creating confusion with other parameters, we have artificially disabled cross-referencing.
+    If you wanted to render a parameter and disable cross-referencing, you need to pass the ``:noindex:`` option to the directive to the {rst:dir}`par:parameter` parameter.